19

 A massage at the Mandarin Oriental spa

 Why go?
-Often fully booked during holiday season – and for good reason – its stunning architecture and luxurious ambiance leave any visitor breathless.
-The Mandarin Oriental boasts a spa available by reservation.
-And it is no ordinary spa… From its indoor pool with garden views to its private hammams with showers and cozy tea lounge, the space is a complete oasis of relaxation.
+Often fully booked during the holiday season, its stunning architecture and luxurious ambiance leave any visitor breathless… And for good reason!
+The Mandarin Oriental boasts a unique spa available by reservation.
+From its indoor pool with garden views to its private hammams with showers and cozy tea lounge, the space is a complete oasis of relaxation.
 It is perfect for a morning escape, before diving back into the Marrakech experience.

 The highlight?
 We highly recommend a massage at the Mandarin Oriental spa, possibly the best our editors have ever tried.
 Extensive and lasting nearly an hour, it leaves you feeling relaxed, refreshed, and delicately scented with rose argan oil.